 Learn How to Lower Your Heating Bills

-The first thing to understand about our homes during the winter is that they lose much more air to the outside than most people realize.
-It is a continual, silent process that goes on every moment of every day all winter long.
+First, homeowners must understand air flow.
+For example, many uncomfortable homes lose much more air to the outside than most people realize.
+Air loss remains a continual, silent process that goes on every moment of every day all winter long.
 This process, called “stack effect”, occurs because the air in our homes during the winter is much warmer, relatively speaking, than outside air.
 This warmer air in our homes slowly rises up like a hot air balloon through the many hidden holes, gaps and cracks between your house and the attic.
 Most people don't realize how many holes connect the inside living space of their home to their attic space.
 The number of connections is significant.

-In addition to the large amount of warm air escaping from your home during the winter, most homes do not have enough insulation to slow the heat in your home from escaping through ceilings, walls and floors.
+Second, most homes do not contain enough insulation.
+The lack of insulation slows slow the heat in your home from escaping through ceilings, walls and floors.
 This high rate of heat loss causes cold walls, floors and ceiling surfaces, uncomfortable conditions and condensation problems.

-Heating bills can also be lowered by using a programmable thermostat to reduce the indoor temperature at night or during the day when no one is home.
-Setting back temperatures during nighttime or during unoccupied periods will save additional money on heating bills.
+Programmable thermostats also help lower heating bills.
+For example, programmable thermostats automatically reduce the indoor temperature at night or during the day (when no one is home).
+Setting back temperatures during nighttime or during unoccupied periods saves additional money on heating bills.
 Be careful, however, if your heating system is an air source heat pump.
 Without a thermostat made specifically for air source heat pumps, setting back your thermostat can actually increase your heating bills.